 Tuition and Fees

-At around $236/credit hr (in-state) or $472/credit hr (out-of-state), the MFA program at UCA is one of the most affordable options availabe in the country.
+With a base tuition of $243/credit hr (in-state) or $486/credit hr (out-of-state), the MFA program at UCA is one of the most affordable options availabe in the country.
 For more information on current tuition rates click here.
 Students from states bordering Arkansas pay in-state tuition rates.
 In addition, any out of state student who chooses to live on campus is also eligible for in-state tuition.

 Students may be eligible for graduate assistantships.
 Information about other forms of financial aid, including loans, may be obtained from UCA’s Financial Aid Office, 501- 450-3140.
 Students receiving graduate assistantships and other forms of financial aid should contact the Financial Aid Office to determine their combined financial package.